ptarmiganlabs/butler-sos-docs/content/en/docs/_index.md

 {{% pageinfo %}}

+### What's new in version 7.0

+This is a major release including features that have been on the roadmap for years, but never really graduated from the concept phase.
+Until now, that is.

+The big thing in v7.0 is the addition of a generic way to handle QSEoW warning and error events.
+These used to be written to both log files and the Sense log database, but with log db gone those events only exist in the log files.

+Butler SOS can now handle these events and store them in InfluxDB or re-publish them as MQTT messages.
+Grafana dashboards attached to InfluxDB gives you close to a real-time view into Sense errors and warnings.

+Or simply:
+**Get the most important messages from the Sense log files sent in real-time to Butler SOS - and from there out into the world as needed.**

+⚠️ NOTE: Because of the significant nature of the changes below, this version includes some breaking changes.

+* ⚠️ Added support for dealing with individual QSEoW log events.
+  Initially warning and error events from the proxy, scheduler and repository services are sent to Butler SOS.
+* MQTT topics matching the QSEoW subsystem where log events originated.
+  When sending log events to MQTT, there's an option to send each log event to a MQTT subtopic corresponding to the QSEoW subsystem the event originated from.
+This is useful for 3rd party systems that want to detect (and probably take action based on) very specific QSEoW log events.
+  For example, a log event from the `Service.Scheduler.Scheduler.Master.Task.TaskSession` subsystem in QSEoW would be posted to the topic `<some root topic>/service/scheduler/scheduler/master/task/tasksession`.
+* ⚠️ Improved handling of user activity events.
+  These can now be sent to zero or more different MQTT topics, each covering a specific kind of user activity (start/stop session, open/close connection etc).
+* ⚠️ Take the first step towards removing support for QSEoW log db in Butler SOS.
+  There is no date set yet when log db support will be removed, but at some point that's likely to happen.
+  * In this release the previously existing InfluxDB measure `log_event` has been renamed to `log_event_logdb`.
+  * The new log events introduced in v7.0 will be stored in the `log_event` message going forward.
+* The [later](https://github.com/bunkat/later) library is no longer maintained and has been replaced by [@breejs/later](https://github.com/breejs/later).
+* All libraries used by Butler SOS updated to latest versions.
+* Documentation site updated with respect to v7.0.

 ### What's new in version 6.0

 First, while the switch to 6.0 indicate there are breaking changes, that's not entirely true.